Ver2307/Yelp-Data-Set---Review-Classification/README.md

 python Main_pickled_sample.py
 ```

-**NOTE**: The Docker container is configured to use 16 GB of RAM and 12 CPUs.
-In case you do not have enough ressources on your machine, you can constrain the container's ressource consumption by the flags --cpus="6" and -m 6g.
-The container would then only use 6 CPUs and 6 GB of memory.
-However, calculations might be very slow or even not go through if you allocate to little ressources.
+**NOTE**: On Mac you have to allocate more memory to the Docker container to make run the script.
+The default setting only allocates 2GB of RAM to Docker containers.
+I configured it to use 16 GB of RAM and 12 CPUs via Docker advanced settings.

 ### Use bigger sample or even entire data set